hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 See the [Client Initialization Options](#client-initialization-options) section for how to control the client time zone, and clock resolution.

+### The `no_reset` flag

+By default the client environment will be reinitialized at the beginning of every spec.
+If this is not needed you can speed things up by adding the `no_reset` flag to a block of specs.

 # Details

 ### The `on_client` method